 - Figure D-11: Most Mission Viejo tracts have 40% to 60% of their households with a spouse, and 8 out of 26 are in the 60%-80% range, located in the center and north of the city.
 This sort of breakdown is similar to other southern Orange County cities, contrasting with the northern part of the county in Figure D-12 (Santa Ana, Anaheim, Garden Grove), where there are a significant proportion of tracts in the 20% to 40% range.
 This could be a function of differing age profiles, with Southern Orange County cities skewing a little older. - Figure D-13 (includes location of Site Inventory): There are eight tracts in Mission Viejo where the percentage of children in married couple households is between 60% and 80%, with the other 18 tracts over 80%.
 Again, the southernmost tract 320.22 (probably a function of the presence of Saddleback Community College in this tract) and 320.28, bordering Lake Forest, fall into the lower category.
 As noted in the bullet above, this sort of split is also seen in other southern Orange County cities, and is different from northern parts of the county (Figure D-14), where there are noticeably many tracts in the 20% to 40% range. - An important measure of potential housing issues can be found in analyzing the distribution of the percentage of children in female-headed households, which can be more financially stressed than households with both spouses.
 In Figure D-15Figure D-15Figure D-15, which also includes the location of the Site Inventory, only one tract in the southeast of the city (320.39) has more than 20% of children in female-headed households.
-Neighboring Laguna Woods, the retirement community, stands out with a very high proportion of children in female-headed households; since females tend to live longer than males, it is not surprising that a retirement community would show a significant number of female-headed households.
+Neighboring Laguna Woods, the retirement community, stands out with a very high proportion of children in female-headed households.
 There is another cluster near Newport Beach.
-There is not a significant variation in the pattern of the percentage of children in female-headed households across the county (Figure D-16Figure D-16Figure D-16F), with only a slightly higher proportion of tracts in the 20% to 40% range in the northern section. - All but two of Mission Viejo's 26 tracts (Figure D-17) are in the lowest category of the 18+ population in households living alone.
+There is not a significant variation in the pattern of the percentage of children in female-headed households.
+There is not a slightly higher proportion of tracts in the 20% to 40% range in the northern section. - All but two of Mission Viejo's 26 tracts (Figure D-17) are in the lowest category of the 18+ population in households living alone.
 Again, neighboring Laguna Woods, with its retiree population is an outlier, with very high proportions of households living alone.
 There is not a great variation across the county (Figure D-18), with a noticeable cluster near Newport Beach and an anomalous low population tract in eastern Anaheim that only has four residents over the age of 18.